Home » computer engineering » Types of network topology in computer system

 Advantages of tree topology

-2. Administrators organize groups of devices logically.
+2. Departments organize devices logically.

 Disadvantages of tree topology